Fresh pasta or dried pasta, which is best? The pros and cons of each have inspired plenty of culinary controversy.

 How the pasta is sauced is more a personal preference thing than a requirement.
 Whether you toss the pasta with the sauce first and then serve it or ladle the sauce atop a plate full of naked noodles, it's up to you.
 Serve it the way you like--not how someone else says you should.

-Here are just a few of the many delicious pasta recipes at CooksRecipes.com:
+Here are a few delicious pasta recipes to try: